fnordomat/misc/README.md

 - rust/ot_poc: oblivious transfer protocol using RSA, as described on [Wikipedia](https://en.wikipedia.org/wiki/Oblivious_transfer)

 ## satsolver
-A very simple, easy to understand DPLL SAT solver in C
+A very simple, easy to understand DPLL SAT solver in C. It was written on an android device while waiting for the bus, etc. ... originally intended to golf it [IOCCC](http://ioccc.org/)-style.

 ## captive-be-gone
 Automate once, save time every time.
 A growing collection of shell scripts which save the savvy user from ever having to undergo the ignominy of clicking through a captive portal again.